zacharee/SamloaderKotlin/README.md

 Use the CSC picker dialog (the button that looks like a list inside the "Region" text field).
 You can search for your country or region in there and see the different CSCs used.
 If there are specific carriers associated with a CSC, they'll also be shown.

+## Why is my antivirus flagging the app?
+Certain antivirus programs may flag Bifrost as malware.
+This is (hopefully obviously) a false positive.

+There's a trojan horse malware family named Bifrost, which is part of the greater Bifrose family.
+Antivirus programs flagging Bifrost (this app) seem to be doing it solely based on this app having the same name as the malware.

+Bifrost (the malware) only affects Windows systems and has limited functionality after Windows XP.
+For more information, see [this Wikipedia article](https://en.wikipedia.org/wiki/Bifrost_(Trojan_horse)).

+Bifrost (this app) does not contain malware.
+You can verify this by browsing through the source code or by compiling it yourself using the instructions below.

 # Building
 Building this project should be fairly easy.